-- 1. Identify the types of social skills that need to be taught - 2.
-Identify opportunities to teach social skills in naturalistic settings - 3.
-Demonstrate use of social stories, rule cards, power cards - 4.
-Demonstrate how to document student use of social skills
+- 1. Identify the types of social skills that need to be taught to students with ASD. - 2.
+Identify opportunities to teach social skills in naturalistic settings. - 3.
+Demonstrate use of social skill interventions for students with ASD.

 THE CO-TOP PRACTICUM EXPERIENCE INFORMATION SHEET Note: